jroyals/log4j-properties-converter/README.md

 # How do I run it?

-YOu have a couple of options when it comes to converting your properties files...
+You have a couple of options when it comes to converting your properties files...

 ## The really easy way
 By far the easiest way to is to use the Log4J to Properties web application at http://log4jprops2xml.royals.net.au.
 Paste your config into this web app,